US STOCKS-Wall St rallies on stimulus cheer, trade optimism

 * U.S. extends a reprieve given to Huawei

-* Estee Lauder jumps after FY forecast raise (Changes comment, adds details, updates prices)
+* Estee Lauder jumps after full-year forecast raise (Updates to early afternoon)

 By Medha Singh